-From police reform to climate change policies and healthcare access—there’s a lot on the line at stake for young voters in this presidential election.
-Young Democratic and Republican activists of color in Eugene are prepared to make their voices heard this November.
+From police reform to climate change policies and healthcare access—there’s a lot on the line for young voters in this presidential election.
+Young Democratic and Republican activists of color in Eugene are prepared to make their voices heard this Nov.

 It’s almost that time again.
 The next presidential inauguration is around the corner and counties across the state are reporting record breaking voter turnout as people mail-in and drop-off their ballots.

 23-year-old Angela Noah is a sophomore at the University of Oregon and reigning Miss Indian UO.
 Over the years, she’s used her platform to advocate for better healthcare and basic necessities for reservations, as well as for proper Indigenous land usage and environmental issues.
 Policies she doesn’t think would improve if President Donald Trump is re-elected.

 “It’s really scary that this government and some of the decisions that have [been] made do not include native people—do not include Indigenous narratives," Noah said.
 "And they’re wiping us out, they’re erasing us.
 And that's why we fight hard, that’s why we’re taking up the space—because our lives depend on it.”

 She’s also fighting for her people to receive respect and recognition in the community.

 On Indigenous People’s Day, formally known as Columbus Day, President Trump gave credit to Christopher Columbus for discovering America.
 And that didn’t sit well with Noah.